chanisara2001/ChestXray-Classification-Web-App/README.md

 # ChestXray-Classification-Web-App

 ## Download the Model
-You can download the model at https://drive.google.com/drive/folders/1pqp8QPqDeeg-gaYKWXd7bLpWybGla2sE?usp=share_link
+You can download the model and test data at https://drive.google.com/drive/folders/1pqp8QPqDeeg-gaYKWXd7bLpWybGla2sE?usp=share_link

 Then create a folder "model" and move model files (.h5) to here.